fuxs/aepctl/doc/qs.md

 In case of no errors the command returns without any output.
 Use the flag `--response` to show the response from the server.

-If you pass multiple query IDs and an error occurs then the command will stop the execution.
+If you pass multiple schedules IDs and an error occurs then the command will stop the execution.
 Use the flag `--ignore` to execute the command for all IDs ignoring any errors.

 # Get Connection